-Reconnecting generations through intergenerational work - part 1
+Part 1: Reconnecting generations through intergenerational work

 from Generations Working Together

-This event will take place on 26 November 2025 10:00
+This webinar was published on 26 November 2025

 Watch the video

-Reconnecting generations through intergenerational work - part 1
+Part 1: Reconnecting generations through intergenerational work

 from Generations Working Together

-This event will take place on 26 November 2025 10:00
+This event was published on 26 November 2025

 Interactions take a moment, but relationships require a process.
 What role can libraries play in reconnecting generations?
 And how can we embed meaningful intergenerational work into what we already do?